How to join the club

 Tayside Orienteers welcomes new members, from complete beginners to experienced orienteers.
 Orienteering is the ultimate family sport where mums and dads, and grannies and grandads can compete at the same time on courses specially planned to suit their age groups.
 We all share a love of the physical and/or mental challenge of the sport.
 Joining the club brings a wide range of benefits, both local and national.

-You do not need to be a member of a club to participate in orienteering - many people will want to come along to at least one event before committing, but joining Tayside Orienteers (which includes membership of Scottish Orienteering and British Orienteering) brings many benefits.
-(Please note that after coming to three of our events we really need you to join in order to meet insurance requirements - but we hope you will want to join for other reasons anyway!).
+You do not need to be a member of a club to participate in orienteering - many people will want to come along to at least one event before committing, but joining Tayside Orienteers brings many benefits (see below).

 Benefits of becoming a member of Tayside Orienteers